 In most cases, you need to RUN!

 What is Dual Agency?

-An agent who represents both the seller and the buyer at the same time is a dual agent.
+An agent who represents both the buyer and the seller at the same time is a dual agent.
 It can also occur when an agent representing the seller and an agent representing the buyer work at the same brokerage.

 This probably sounds like a conflict of interest.
-After all, how can one agent provide undivided loyalty and confidentiality while representing both parties to the transaction?
+After all, how can one agent provide undivided loyalty and confidentiality to the buyer and the seller while representing both parties to the transaction?
 In many cases, the answer is it’s not possible.
 When you agree to engage a dual agent you will be giving up your exclusive right to loyalty although you have every right to expect your personal information to be kept confidential.

 What Is Dual Agency Disclosure?